egamble/multicmd/README.markdown

 #### Version 1.0.2:

-Now works with and requires MineCraft 1.9.
+Now works with and requires MineCraft 1.9 or higher.

 #### Version 1.0.1: